On discrete integrable equations with convex variational principles: Integrable circle patterns and (Q3)

-In this section, we want to describe a connection between $(\textnormal{Q}3)$ and circle patterns as described in \cite{BSp04}.
+We conclude this paper by continuing our discussion of the analogies between the discrete Laplace-type equations corresponding to $(\textnormal{Q}3)$ and circle patterns as described by the first author and Springborn in \cite{BSp04}.
+Also, we comment on our and other notions of integrability.

-Figure~\ref{fig:circle-intersection} shows two circles, centered at $x$ and $y$ with radii $r_x$ and $r_y$, which intersect at the angle $\theta_e$ (the circles being canonically oriented).
-The fact that the angles around an inner black vertex sum up to $2\pi$ corresponds to Equation~(\ref{eq:face}) in Proposition~\ref{prop:integrability}.
+Figure~\ref{fig:circle-intersection} shows two circles centered at $x$ and $y$ with radii $r_x$ and $r_y$ that intersect at the angle $\theta_e$ (the circles being canonically oriented).
+Thus, the fact that the angles around an inner black vertex sum up to $2\pi$ (or a multiple of it, if we consider ramified patterns) corresponds to Equation~(\ref{eq:face}) in Proposition~\ref{prop:integrability}.